 The College values of Caring, Cooperation, Achievement, Honesty and Pride promote the cultural diversity of the student population which is drawn predominantly from the local neighbourhood areas.
-Enrolment figures for 2021 were 1174 students.
+Enrolment figures for 2023 were 1150 students.
 The student population is characterised by a high proportion of Camps, Sport and Excursion Funding (CSEF) recipients and a very high proportion of LOTE speakers at home.
 Approximately 44 different nationalities among the students leads to a culturally and linguistically diverse group of learners.
 Our learning programs are enriched by drawing on the range and number of cultures and backgrounds represented among the students.
 Student achievement and engagement is similar to like group schools and retention is high.
 The VCE program offers extensive subject choice and pathway options, with the college's VCAL program having been in operation since 2010.

 The College has maintained its ageing facilities to an excellent standard which include two upgraded and refurbished food technology rooms, a gymnasium and sporting facilities including basketball/netball courts, 1 large synthetic sports field, 6 synthetic tennis courts (accommodating hockey and soccer), a grass soccer and football oval.
 The Drama Centre has retractable seating for 128, a staff office, two theatre dressing rooms, ample storage and multi-media facilities.
-Lap Tops are supplied by the school to Year 7 and 8 students which will expand to include Year 9 and 10 in the coming years as a priority of the school council.
-In 2021 we had a total of 25 portable classrooms.
-The school owns a 25 seat bus, which is used for excursions, camps, sports and physical education activities.
+Lap Tops are supplied by the school to Year 7 to 10 students which will expand to include Year 11 and 12 in the coming years as a priority of the school council.
+The school owns a 25-seat bus, which is used for excursions, camps, sports and physical education activities.
 There are four car parks on the grounds providing adequate parking for all staff and visitors.